-The art world raised its collective eyebrows in January 2017 when the announcement was made that Brooke Lampley, head of the impressionist and modern art department at Christie’s in New York, was leaving her post to join rival house Sotheby’s as vice president of fine art.
+The art world raised its collective eyebrows in January 2017 when the announcement was made that Brooke Lampley, head of the impressionist and modern art department at Christie’s in New York, was leaving her post to join rival house Sotheby’s as vice chairman of fine art.
 The reputed rainmaker was already an auction-house darling for her headline-grabbing consignments, including Christie’s Wassily Kandinsky’s Rigide et Courbé (1935), which sold for an artist record $23.3 million in November 2016.
 But she had become a trailblazer of sorts as well for her role as the auction house’s head of evening sale—a senior post long held by a man.

 Lampley’s transition to Sotheby’s became official in February of this year, following a customary and mandatory “garden leave.”
 We caught up with the art star to discuss her successes, her new role—and how best to build a collection in the ever-changing art-world landscape.